Buried Under Identities. How to Free My Sense of Self?

 ‘As a young girl, I found it really hard to be around her.
 It was so confusing, I wanted to throw up, get away from her.
 But I loved my grandmother.

 All I can say, is that it is happening and it does work.
 So far, working with ancestral soil, and being in the place with descendants of those who stayed is extremely enlightening.
-To see how people who stayed coped and framed the trauma that drove their relatives to leave, to compare the narratives from differing perspectives… it something we all should try. as the depths of how identity is thrust upon us actively in secondarily is encouraging me to think flexibly about my place in the world.
+To see how people who stayed coped and framed the trauma that drove their relatives to leave, to compare the narratives from differing perspectives… it something we all should try.
+The depths of how identity is thrust upon us actively, and secondarily is encouraging me to think flexibly about my place in the world.
 And giving me a foundational core to actively choose how I want to be, rather than internalize the assumptions and narratives that others have for me.

 I am choosing the people who, at a particular moment, can and will help.
 Letting them know how I can be helped.
 They have suggestions and expertise to guide me, but I am allowing what I need, really need, to direct the process.
 It’s a huge break from authority based healing, one that is turning out to be far more valuable in reclaiming my self.